erikorlowski/cscie97/cscie97/asn2/Design.md

 * A unique name of the Room within the House
 * The number of windows
 * The current aggregate energy consumption of all the Appliances in the Room that are turned on, in Watts.
-* The Occupants known to be in the Room
 * The Devices in the Room

 __Requirement: Room Name Uniqueness__